temporalio/documentation/docs-src/concepts/what-is-a-workflow-execution.md

 ### Limits

+There is no limit to the number of concurrent Workflow Executions.

-Each pending Activity generates a metadata entry in the Workflow's mutable state.
+Each in-progress Activity generates a metadata entry in the Workflow's mutable state.
 Too many entries create a large mutable state, which causes unstable persistence.

-To protect the system, Temporal enforces a maximum number (2,000 by default) of pending Activities, Child Workflows, Signals, or Cancellation requests per Workflow.
+To protect the system, Temporal enforces a maximum number (2,000 by default) of incomplete Activities, Child Workflows, Signals, or Cancellation requests per Workflow Execution.
+Once the limit is reached, if the Workflow Execution attempts to start another Activity, Child Workflow, Signal, or Cancellation request (by producing a `ScheduleActivityTask`, `StartChildWorkflowExecution`, `SignalExternalWorkflowExecution`, or `RequestCancelExternalWorkflowExecution` Command), it will be unable to (the Workflow Task Execution will fail and get retried).

 These limits are set with the following [dynamic configuration keys](https://github.com/temporalio/temporal/blob/master/service/history/configs/config.go):

 - `NumPendingActivitiesLimit`
 - `NumPendingChildExecutionsLimit`
 - `NumPendingSignalsLimit`
 - `NumPendingCancelRequestsLimit`

-By default, Temporal fails Workflow Task Executions that would cause the Workflow to surpass any of these limits (by producing enough `ScheduleActivityTask`, `StartChildWorkflowExecution`, `SignalExternalWorkflowExecution`, or `RequestCancelExternalWorkflowExecution` Commands to exceed a limit).